 - Bring a torch or, if you don´t have one, take a waterproof cover for your cell phone with you.

-Tip for scuba diving Koh Mook
+Tip for scuba diving on Koh Mook

 Although there is not much left from the statue and the track is not very accessible, it is still another hike you could do.
-I didn´t do it myself and heard that the path is very overgrown, but if you´re in for another adventure, go for it!
+I didn’t do it myself and heard that the path is very overgrown, but if you’re in for another adventure, go for it!

-Tips for hiking around Ko Mook
+Tips and travel information for hiking on Koh Mook Island

 - Always make sure to bring enough water, sunscreen and mosquito repellent with you.